gcassel/Modular-Organizing-Terminology/terms/superstructure.md

 #### Notes

 A superstructure may or may not be [governed](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/govern.md) by the same [agent](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/agent.md) which governs its parent form.
-(See also [parent group](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/compound-terms/parent-group.md).)